Robust direction-dependent gain-calibration of beam-modelling errors far from the target field: Introduction

 Errors in the beam model are an issue for all interferometers, but they are most prominent for regular phased arrays, where any gain error can break the symmetry within a station and therefore change the shape of the primary beam not just quantitatively, but also qualitatively.
 This is the case for the stations of instruments such as the High-Band Antennas of the Low Frequency Array (LOFAR-HBA, \citealt{van_haarlem_lofar_2013}), the New Extension in Nan\c{c}ay Upgrading LOFAR (NenuFAR, \citealt{zarka_lssnenufar_2012}), and the Murchison Widefield Array (MWA, \citealt{bowman_science_2013}).
 Furthermore, it is also a prominent issue for interferometers with complex wide-field antenna beams, such as the upcoming low band part of the Square Kilometre Array (SKA-Low, \citealt{dewdney_square_2009}).
 Beam modelling errors affect a wide range of high dynamic range science cases.
 For example, transient surveys \citep{murphy_vast_2013}, the observation of the faint large-scale structure traced out by neutral hydrogen \citep{hale_lofar_2019}, or the creation of deep extragalactic surveys \citep{best_lofar_2023}.
-There is also the continuing effort to detect the redshifted 21-cm signal from the Epoch of Reionization (EoR) and cosmic dawn with the aforementioned instruments (e.g. \citealt{koopmans_cosmic_2015,trott_deep_2020, munshi_first_2024,mertens_deeper_2025}).
+There is also the continuing effort to detect the redshifted 21-cm signal from the Epoch of Reionization (EoR) and Cosmic Dawn with the aforementioned instruments (e.g. \citealt{koopmans_cosmic_2015,trott_deep_2020, munshi_first_2024,mertens_deeper_2025}).

-We illustrate the effect of DD beam-errors on gain-calibration results using the EoR science case and the LOFAR-HBA instrument, because this example is especially affected by DD errors \citep{patil_systematic_2016,ewall-wice_impact_2017,sardarabadi_identifiability_2019}.
+We illustrate the effect of DD beam-modelling errors on the gains recovered during DD gain-calibration using the EoR science case and the LOFAR-HBA instrument, because this example is especially affected by DD errors \citep{patil_systematic_2016,ewall-wice_impact_2017,sardarabadi_identifiability_2019}.
 These errors are likely one of the dominant causes of unwanted residual emission ("excess variance") seen in the data after sky model subtraction with the DD-gain solutions applied \citep{gan_statistical_2022,mertens_deeper_2025}.
 Beam errors have also been shown to be limiting this science case on similar instruments such as the MWA \citep{chokshi_necessity_2024} and NenuFAR \citep{munshi_first_2024}.
 Because the short baselines that are the main focus of interferometric EoR science are not strongly affected by the ionosphere \citep{brackenhoff_ionospheric_2024}, we can focus mainly on the beam itself.